 If you’re planning to buy an iPad Pro in 2021, you’ll want to protect your investment.

 All iPads come with a standard warranty, but AppleCare is an extended warranty service that delivers better support.
-If you aren’t familiar with AppleCare’s service and its benefits, you should research them in the weeks ahead.
+If you aren’t familiar with AppleCare’s service and its benefits, you should research them.
 You should also look into AppleCare alternatives.

 You will be able to add AppleCare to your bag during the checkout process when you purchase a new iPad.
 You can also buy it later if you decide you want to wait.